veehan95/Snake-2d/README.md

 ## Error to fix

-head cover by body
+gap appear between head and tail

-Snake.cs line 58 InvokeRepeat speed not updating
+Snake.cs line 58 InvokeRepeat speed not updating, causing problem

 # to do
-disable snake reverse

-snake tail kills player

 difficulty